 In 1996, the United States Congress passed the Health Insurance Portability and Accountability Act, also known as “HIPAA.”
-The purpose of this act was to improve the way health care information was managed and distributed, and also provide additional protections for consumers.
+The purpose of this act was to improve the way healthcare information was managed and distributed and also provide additional protections for consumers.

 HIPAA Passed a New Set of Digital Regulations for Businesses

 The Act itself is incredibly long and, in order to make things a bit easier for businesses to digest, is broken into five distinct sections.
 The second section is titled “Preventing Health Care Fraud and Abuse; Administration Simplification; Medical Liability Reform.”
 When compared to the other sections featured in the bill, this section is particularly concerned with information management regulations.
-As we continue to move forward into the digital era, many of these regulations have become even more relevant than they were when the bill was initially passed.
+As we continue to move into the digital era, many of these regulations have become even more relevant than when the bill was initially passed.

 What Are the Most Important Components of HIPAA, Title II?